AngerSolutions/angersolutions.github.io/rules/readme.md

 * _All rules subject to change without notice!_
 * Follow **ALL** directions **VERY** carefully.
 * When in doubt: **dial <a href="tel:5413832961">(541)383-2961</a>** and **leave a VOICE message.**
+* Payment MUST be received at least 2 hours before the group starts.

 📨 EMAIL